About the Department

 CEU is an English-language university with an exceptionally diverse international community, with students coming from over 100 countries, and faculty from some 40 countries, which makes for an unusually stimulating environment, both intellectually and socially.

-- CEU is a post-graduate institution without an undergraduate student body.
+- CEU is a largely post-graduate institution with a small undergraduate student body.
 Students receive a great deal of personal attention, and classes have a low student/professor ratio.

 - CEU’s environment is friendly, informal and supportive.